ayush08m/Weather-App/README.md

 🌤️ React Native Weather App

-A modern and polished Weather App built using React Native + Expo, featuring real-time weather data, Axios-powered API requests, Tailwind-style UI with twrnc, smooth animations, Heroicons, and debounced search for efficient API calls.
+A modern and polished Weather App built using React Native + Expo, featuring real-time weather updates, fast Axios-based API requests, beautiful UI built with twrnc (Tailwind), smooth Heroicons, and an optimized debounced search for better performance.

-This app demonstrates clean architecture, reusable components, and mobile-optimized UI suitable for both Android and iOS.
+The app demonstrates clean architecture, reusable components, and mobile-optimized UI suitable for both Android and iOS.

 🚀 Features

-🌦 Real-time weather data (temperature, conditions, wind, etc.)
+🌦 Real-time weather data (temperature, humidity, wind, condition icons, etc.)

-🔍 City search with debounce to avoid unnecessary API calls
+🔍 City search with debounce to prevent unnecessary API calls

-🎨 twrnc (Tailwind for RN) → clean, responsive UI
+🎨 twrnc (Tailwind for React Native) → clean, responsive, modern UI

-🖼️ Heroicons for beautiful icons
+🖼️ Heroicons for sleek weather & UI icons

-⚡ Axios for fast, reliable API requests
+⚡ Axios for fast and reliable API requests

-📱 Works on Expo Go, Android, and iOS
+📱 Works seamlessly on Expo Go, Android, and iOS

-🛡 SafeAreaView support for notch devices
+🛡 Built-in SafeAreaView support for notch devices

-🌎 Supports any global location
+🌍 Supports any global location

 📢 Important Notice About Weather APIs

-❗ WeatherAPI.com is NOT fully free
+❗ WeatherAPI.com is NOT completely free

 WeatherAPI provides only a 21-day free trial for most features.

-After that, you must switch to a paid plan.
+After that, the app will stop working unless you upgrade to a paid plan.

 ✔ Recommended: Open-Meteo (100% Free)